Updated: Mar 2

 Is there a raffle at the event?
 Can tickets be pre-bought and do you need prize donations?

-We hold a raffle at the event in May, however tickets can only be bought on the night.
+We hold a raffle at the event, however tickets can only be bought on the night.

 The raffle is always a huge part of the money we raise and typically counts for about £2,000 of the event total.
 The raffle prizes we get are always ace and if you feel you have something to donate please get in touch.